windows-2048/windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/index.md

 "toggle": a Begin activation key press activates automatic clicking until an End activation key press deactivates it.
 Of course, you can select arbitrary Begin and End trigger keys.
 You also have the option to set a click number limitation.
 The mouse auto-clicker stops automatically when your desired number of clicks is reached.

-If you desire to perform a Click Speed Test, go to elegant open source [implementation](https://mouse-auto-clickers.online/){:target="_blank"} working right in your web browser.
-The Click Speed Test is a free click per second test, which measures your mouse clicking speed in given time frame.
-Playing the Click Speed Test is easy and fun at the same time.
-The test is suitable for all types of auto-clicking software as well as for direct human hands testing in all age groups, so do not worry if you are just a high school student or a person with a corporate job or PhD.
-You do find Click Speed Test to be a useful tool while searching for ways to repeatedly click without using the mouse.
-With {{ site.t['app_name'][page.lang] }} you just input the speed at which to click, and a keyboard button, and then while you hold that button down, the mouse is clicking for you automatically.
-If you prefer to avoid "cheating", keep the clicking speed around 10-20 clicks/sec.

 > New big version with FIXED POSITION CLICKING has been released!